 When patients have recovered, it is imperative that they are offered a pathway of support that can help them overcome AUD.
 Before they are released from the hospital, they should be given the option to transfer directly into a quality residential rehab program.
 If possible, friends and family should also be present to give support and encouragement.

 Alcohol use disorders are among the most prevalent substance use disorders in America.
 If you or someone you love is facing an alcohol use disorder, help is available.
-The Recovery Village Palm Beach offers evidence-based rehab programs that are tailored to meet the unique needs of each client.
+The Recovery Village Palm Beach at Baptist Health offers evidence-based rehab programs that are tailored to meet the unique needs of each client.
 Call us today to learn how we can help you on your path to recovery.

 National Institute on Alcohol Abuse and Alcoholism.
 “Alcohol Facts and Statistics.”
 August 2018.
 Accessed August 18, 2019.